 What Is Pre-Settlement Legal Funding?

-With a traditional loan, you still have to repay the debt even if your case loses.
+Pre-settlement legal funding can be described as a non-recourse cash advance on your ongoing lawsuit.
+The settlement advance is risk-free, which makes it quite different from bank loans.
+With a traditional loan, you still have to repay the debt even if you lose your case.
 That means you can get stuck in a worse position simply for trying to pursue justice.

 When you work with pre-settlement funding companies, you won’t have to worry about being stuck with the bill if your personal injury lawsuit is unsuccessful.
 If you win your case, we receive our repayment from your compensation package.
 If you lose, you don’t have to pay us back at all.